Intestinal cramps or constipation

 From the above, it will be clear that the osteopath will particularly examine the head, neck, chest and shoulder girdle, as well as the abdomen.
 Here you can think especially about stomach (for example also in case of reflux), duodenum and also colon.It is about detecting movement losses or tension fields in these areas.
 The rest of the body will also be examined for motility.

 Then, using gentle manual techniques, an attempt will be made to eliminate movement losses in joints, organs and enveloping tissue of the nervous system.
 In this way, the jammers from the body are reduced and or eliminated, so that the body as a whole will be able to function better again.
+All this could then cause your baby to suffer less bowel cramps or constipation.

 Experience shows that babies often respond very quickly to treatment.
 This means that after a maximum of three treatments, a clear difference in symptoms should be noticeable.
+That is not to say, by the way, that three treatments are necessarily needed to achieve a result: it regularly happens that the baby’s digestion is already functioning much better after treatment number 1 or 2.